JuliaPy/Conda.jl/README.md

 ## Troubleshooting

-In case there is something wrong with Conda configuration, it is possible to clean the installation by deleting the `.julia/conda` directory and rebuilding the Conda installation with `] build PyCall`.
+In case there is something wrong with Conda configuration, it is possible to clean the installation by deleting the `.julia/conda` directory.

 ## Bugs and suggestions